LuxMiranda/herms/README.md

   Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).
   In short, `config.hs` and `recipes.herms` are now stored in `~/.config/herms` and `~/.local/share/herms` respectively on most Linux systems.
-- Bonjour!
-Herm's now has language support for Français (French), English, Pirate and Portuguese.
+- Hola!
+Herm's now has language support for Español (Spanish)!
+Check out the rest of our supported languages in our [supported languages section](#supported-languages).
 Set your language preferences in ``config.hs``!
   These are  but the first languages that Herm's is now capable of supporting.
 We need your help to translate it into others!

+#### Supported languages
+- English
-Currently in progress: Español (Spanish)
+- Español (Spanish)
+- Français (French)
+- Pirate
+- Portuguese

 ### Contributing